Frequently Asked Questions

 Do you accept insurance?

-We are in network with most insurance including Blue Cross, Blue Shield, Cigna, Health Net, Aetna, Kaiser, United Health Care, Medi-Cal, and Triwest with the Veteran’s Choice Program.
+We are in network with Cigna, United Health Care, and certain Blue Shield Plans.
+We bill all other PPO plans as an out of network provider.
 We are happy to check your insurance benefits and bill your insurance directly as part of our services.
 If you are under-insured, I offer discounted pre-paid packages.

 What is acupuncture?